pradac/BIO594_2019/README.md

 ### Class participation
-(20% of grade).
 To earn this portion of the grade students must actively contribute to all class discussions.
+Essential to read articles in detail including supplementary info.

 ### Per class summaries
-(30%).
 Before each week’s discussion, participants will have to submit a 500-word summary of the topic being assigned for that day.
-Each participant has to submit at least six summaries (5% each).
+Each participant has to submit at least five summaries (5% each).
 The participant chooses which topics to submit summaries for.
 It is expected that given feedback by the instructor students improve their written summaries overtime.

 ### Research proposal
-(50% of grade).
 This will involve writing a four-page proposal (excluding references) that seeks to answer an ecological or evolutionary question with genomic tools.
-Writing the proposal itself and addressing the panel and reviewer’s comments accounts for 30% of the grade.
-Providing detailed criticism of the proposals when reviewers or fully engaging in discussions during panels and writing panel summaries accounts for 20% of the grade.
+The four pages are single space in Arial 11 and 1” margins.
+The proposal has to contain at least three aim/objectives.
+At least one of the objectives has to have a “genomic” approach.
+You are welcome to use the structure that you wish to convince the readers why your research should be funded.
+Writing the proposal itself accounts for 20%  and addressing the panel and reviewer’s comments accounts for 10%.
+Providing detailed criticism of the proposals when acting as reviewers or fully engaging in discussions during panels and writing panel summaries accounts for the other 10% of the grade.

-## Absentee policy
+### Presentation
+Each student will have a presentation on a subject.
+The aim of the presentation is to introduce the general subject that we will be discussing in the following class.
+The presentation must contain all the critical vocabulary and concepts needed to understand the papers that we will be discussing in the subsequent meeting.
+For each subject there is at least one review paper that contains the baseline info needed to develop the presentation.
+The review paper is MANDATORY for non-presenters.
+Presenters should read also the upcoming discussion papers to make sure that they include all the necessary vocabulary in those papers.
+The presentation is a key aspect of the discussion process because it will allow us to get a deeper understanding of the papers to be discussed.
+The presentation should be at least 30 min and no more than 60 minutes.
+Students are welcome to implement any kind of teaching technique to interact with all participants and transmit all the key concepts.
+Participants are welcome to bring all questions, especially basic questions so that the presenter can answer then or me or any other of the participants.
+The presenter has to schedule at least one appointment with me a week (seven days) before the presentation.
+You are welcome to meet with me more times if you need to.
+I encourage you to meet with me twice once to get a general idea of what you should include and then a second one with the presentation to improve it.

+### ACADEMIC INTEGRITY
+All students will be held to all rules and regulations concerning academic integrity according to URI’s [Student Handbook](http://web.uri.edu/studentconduct/student-handbook/).
+Cheating will not be tolerated and penalties may include a “zero” on an exam or assignment, which may result in failure (F) in the course.
+Any student who has knowledge of any violation of the rules and regulations in the Handbook is expected to bring that violation to the attention of the instructors.
+There will be no exceptions to this University policy.
+Honor your Education by adhering to all policies of Academic Integrity.
+Please don’t test the system.

+From the Provost:  *“Students are expected to be honest in all academic work.
+A student’s name on any written work, quiz or exam shall be regarded as assurance that the work is the result of the student’s own independent thought and study.
+Work should be stated in the student’s own words, properly attributed to its source.
+Students have an obligation to know how to quote, paraphrase, summarize, cite and reference the work of others with integrity.
+The following are examples of academic dishonesty.”*

+Also from the provost:*
+• Using material, directly or paraphrasing, from published sources (print or electronic) without appropriate citation
+• Claiming disproportionate credit for work not done independently
+• Unauthorized possession or access to exams
+• Unauthorized communication during exams
+• Unauthorized use of another’s work or preparing work for another student
+• Taking an exam for another student
+• Altering or attempting to alter grades
+• The use of notes or electronic devices to gain an unauthorized advantage during exams
+• Fabricating or falsifying facts, data or references
+• Facilitating or aiding another’s academic dishonesty
+• Submitting the same paper for more than one course without prior approval from the instructors.*

+STUDENTS WITH DISABILITIES
+Any student with a documented disability is welcome to contact Dr. Prada as early in the semester as possible so that we may arrange reasonable accommodations.
+As part of this process, please be in touch with Disability Services for Students Office at 330 Memorial Union, 401-874-2098 (http://www.uri.edu/disability/dss/)

+A NOTE ABOUT COURSE OBJECTIVES AND COURSE EVALUATIONS You will be asked to assess the following 12 learning objectives on the University course evaluations administered at the end of the semester.
+The objectives in bold are those that are most important in this course.

+1. Gaining factual knowledge (terminology, classifications, methods, trends)
+2. Learning fundamental principles, generalizations, or theories
+3. Learning to apply course material (to improve thinking, problem solving, and decisions)
+4. Developing specific skills, competencies, and points of view needed by professionals in the field most closely related to this course
+5. Acquiring skills in working with others as a member of a team
+6. Developing creative capacities (writing, inventing, designing, performing in art, music, drama, etc.)
+7. Gaining broader understanding and appreciation of intellectual/cultural activity
+8. Developing skills in expressing oneself orally or in writing
+9. Learning how to find and use resources for answering problems and solving problems
+10. Developing a clearer understanding of, and commitment to, personal values
+11. Learning how to analyze and critically evaluate ideas, arguments, and points of view
+12. Acquiring an interest in learning more by asking questions and seeking answers